-In 2017-18, McDonald makes company debuts leading productions at Opera Philadelphia, Atlanta Opera, Wolf Trap, Opera Omaha, and Chicago Opera Theater.
+In 2017 and 2018, McDonald makes company debuts leading productions at Opera Philadelphia, Atlanta Opera, Wolf Trap, Opera Omaha, Chicago Opera Theater, and the Caramoor Festival.
 As Music Director of New York City's On Site Opera, he continues to marshal performances of the highest musical standard while adapting to immersive and logistically challenging settings.
 As the Observer put it in the spring of 2015: “Geoffrey McDonald repeated the miracle of nuanced coordination [in On Site Opera's Barber of Seville] between orchestra and singers he recently accomplished with Orlando downtown.”
 Of other recent On Site Opera performances, The New York Times noted, “Geoffrey McDonald, drew stylish, nimble playing”, elsewhere admiring his “grace and verve”, while Opera News has praised his “sensitivity and control.”

 Highlights from recent seasons include appearances as guest conductor with The Chamber Orchestra of Philadelphia, collaborations with the International Contemporary Ensemble, and with the historical instrument ensemble Grand Harmonie.
 In the spring of 2017, McDonald made his German theater debut with Theater und Orchester Neubrandenburg/Neustrelitz, and led the West Bohemian Symphony Orchestra in Prague in a performance of Smetana's Ma Vlast.
 He is a regular workshop and assistant conductor with Opera Philadelphia, having participated in the development of new operas by Nico Muhly, Missy Mazzoli, Daniel Schnyder, and Kevin Puts.
 He has also conducted for American Opera Projects in the production of Gregory Spears's Wolf-in-Skins, and their workshop presentation of Tarik O'Regan's Heart of Darkness.
 In the summer of 2017 he led performances of Alcina from the harpsichord at Red River Lyric Opera in Texas.